SA Zoo, Freetail release new can design for third edition of Conserveza beer

 You can purchase Conserveza at local H-E-B stores.

+"Every time you buy this you're helping support San Antonio Zoo's conservation efforts, not only in San Antonio but around the world."

-All proceeds of Conserveza will go to the San Antonio Zoo conservation programs in an effort to secure a future for wildlife and to raise awareness for wildlife conservation.
+All proceeds of Conserveza will go to the San Antonio Zoo conservation programs to secure a future for wildlife and to raise awareness for wildlife conservation.

-If you want to make the butterfly smoothie or mash at home, zoo officials explained what you will need to do:
+If you want to make the butterfly smoothie or mash at home, zoo officials explained what you will need to do.
+Officials said its a good way to attract butterflies and keep them safe at home.

 1. Place three organic bananas in a blender.